 The POSIX attributes of the extracted files' attributes overlap with the Windows attributes, which causes Windows to read the folder and its contents as encrypted (green), even though they are not.
-When the the backup client backs up the unzipped folder, it will also try to back up the __MACOSX folder, which will fail with errors.
+When the the Agent backs up the unzipped folder, it will also try to back up the __MACOSX folder, which will fail with errors.

 - The folder name starts with a double (not single) underscore.

 - Third-party extraction tools such as 7Zip, Winzip and Winrar do not cause this issue.

 The problem has been fixed by Microsoft, but only for Windows 8.1 and later.
 For earlier versions, the solution is to exclude the __MACOSX folder from the backup selection.
 This can be done in one of two ways: